juicebox-systems/ceremony/instructions/ceremony.typ

 check a checkbox, that's an exception.
 A circle (#radio_symbol) is used when exactly one of multiple mutually exclusive options is required.

+The following conventions apply to dates and times hand-written into this document, unless instructed or annotated otherwise:
+- Dates and times should reflect the local time zone.
+- Dates should be written as `YYYY-MM-DD`.
+- Times should be written as `HH:MM` (24-hour local time with minute precision).
+- The operator's source of time should be the analog clock visible to all participants.

 The ceremony is expected to take about 6 hours.
 The ceremony instructions include one break at #ref_step(<intermission>), about halfway through, allowing (and requiring) the participants to leave the room.
 If any of the participants